CodeWithJagdeep/quickstruc/README.md

 ## Contributions

 Contributions are welcome!
-Feel free to open issues or submit pull requests.
+Feel free to open issues or submit pull requests to improve **Quickstruc**.

 ---